 Oh and in case you're wondering my clothes weren't mine, I hired them.

 and I enjoying our own selfie moment.
 Considering I was

 holding an actual camera - not a phone - the pic turned

 out pretty good, especially as it highlights our receding

-I tell you one thing, having pics like this with The Lenny, along with those featuring Geoffro and MPS, just go to remind me how lucky I am to have such great mates with friendships that really will go the distance.
+I tell you one thing though, having pics like this with The Lenny, along with those featuring Geoffro and MPS, just go to remind me how lucky I am to have such great mates with friendships that really have gone the distance.

 for the quality of these pics as they are screen grabs